What is 3D Printing?

 Types of 3D Printing Processes

-As 3D printing technology has been around for nearly 40 years, it has experienced many evolutions since its inception.
+3D printing technology has experienced many evolutions since its inception nearly 40 years ago.
 While early 3D printing technology was used almost exclusively to make prototypes, today it is used in standard manufacturing processes by global leaders in sporting goods, prosthetics, robotics, hearing aids, and more.

 Stereolithography (SLA)